 ICL surgery does not prevent or slow down cataract formation.
 However, if a cataract operation is required, the ICL implants can be safely removed and normal cataract surgery can be performed.

 Every ICL implant is customised to each individual’s prescription and the lens is tailor-made.
 The procedure requires more extensive pre-operative assessments, measurements and calculations.
-There is also a larger surgical team required for the procedure and AVC’s expert surgeons are flown into the UK.
+There is also a larger surgical team required for the procedure.

 Laser surgery permanently modifies the cornea and, as ICL treatment does not affect the cornea, it is possible to have ICL after Laser treatment.